vikilpet/Web-Knocking/readme.md

 	dst-port=80 action=dst-nat to-addresses=192.168.0.10 to-ports=80

 ### Only in Windows:
-In console window: press «i» to print out IP addresses, «u» to print out users.
+In console window:
+- press «i» to print out IP addresses;
+- «u» to print out users;
+- «s» to reload settings so you can add new users without restart.

 ## Support project
 - [Donate via PayPal](https://www.paypal.me/vikil)